-Prior to the first day of the semester 100%

-During the first 5 class day period 93%
+Prior to the first day During the first 5 clas

-During the second 5 class day period 87%

-During the third 5 class day period 80%
+During the second 5 During the third 5 cla

-After the third 5 class day period No refund
+After the third 5 clas

 All refunds will be made within 30 days of the withdrawal date.

 No fee or tuition paid by or owed by a student for the semester in which the student is separated from the university for disciplinary reasons shall be refunded or forgiven.
 If the student is readmitted before the close of the semester in which the disciplinary action is imposed, no additional tuition or fees shall be required of the student during that semester.